Living on campus or off campus

 Calculate the costs of where you live

-Regardless of where you live, it's best to be aware of how much it costs overall.
-Point Park's CashCourse interactive calculators can help you to make informed financial decisions throughout your college years (and into your professional life).
+Regardless of where you live, it's best to be aware of how much it costs overall. interactive calculators on the CashCourse website can help you to make informed financial decisions throughout your college years (and into your professional life).
 You'll find useful articles and interactive calculators that can help you to

 - compare and understand the costs associated with living on campus, off campus or at home